johnmichaelplatterLOPEZ/data-science-work/wa-state-sbac/readme.txt

 hypothesis_testing.ipynb shows the main statistical analysis of my capstone project, including chi^2 and Fisher's Exact Post Hoc tests.

+Capstone Research Report.pdf is my report written for an academic audience detailing this investigation.

 All data used in project available from https://www.k12.wa.us/data-reporting/data-portal